-- Flowers: Double or single daisy like orange-yellow flowers surround a cone-shaped, golden-brown center disk.
+- Flowers: Double or single daisy-like orange-yellow flowers surround a cone-shaped, golden-brown center disk.

 Heliopsis is very adaptable and can grow in USDA Hardiness Zones 3-9.
 You will get the most blooms in full sun, but the plants can handle partial shade.
-They will get a bit leggy, if they don't get at least 4-5 hours of sun a day.
+They will get a bit leggy if they don't get at least 4-5 hours of sun a day.

-Planting: You can start Helopsis by seed in either the spring or fall.
+- Planting: You can start Helopsis by seed in either the spring or fall.
 For spring, start seeds indoors, 4-6 weeks before your last frost date.
 In the fall, you can start seeds in flats or direct sow, in mid- to late August.
 As perennials, they tend to begin blooming in their second year, so a spring seeding may not flower the year they are planted.
 Seeds started in the fall should provide blooms the following summer.
-(Not all varieties are open pollinated, so you won't have the seed option with some of the newer cultivars.
+Not all varieties are open-pollinated, so you won't have the seed option with some of the newer cultivars.
 Dividing every 2-3 years will keep the clumps from dying out in the center.
 You can divide in either spring or fall.

 Many varieties can get top heavy and require staking.
 If you plant them behind lower growers, they should be fine.
 You could also prune or pinch them back in mid-spring, for a shorter, but sturdier, plant.
 Doing this will delay blooming for a couple of weeks.